 $8,000 ÷ 9.3 kWh = $860 / kWh

 The math speaks for itself: The large batteries in today’s EVs make them perfectly suited for home backup power generation.
-For instance, a Nissan Leaf coupled with a device capable of vehicle-to-home power flow (in this case, the dcbel r16) will deliver a stronger value proposition.
+For instance, purchasing a Nissan Leaf and a device capable of vehicle-to-home power flow (in this case, the dcbel r16) will deliver a stronger value proposition.

 ($27,400 + $8,455) ÷ 40 kWh = $896 / kWh